 If the cauliflower wasn’t enough, I decided to pull the ol’ 1!
 2!
-And throw in some kale.
+And throw in some SPINACH.
 You know, because SUPAFOOD!

-If you’re trackin’ with me, this Greek yougurt dip is about 85% vegetables.
+If you’re trackin’ with me, this Greek yogurt spinach dip is about 85% vegetables.
 And your family isn’t even going to notice.

 WHA BAM!
 You sneaky person you.